andrade16/github-repos-ui/README.md

 On the application's initial boot up and while fetching commits, the user will be presented with a Loading indicator.
 This provides feedback to the user to let them know that some external data processing is occurring.
 ![Component Design Image](readme_assets/loading_display.png)

+## Additional Notes

+- To inform the user that the commits displayed are only commits made within the past 24 hours, I included a message in the form of a `title` attribute on [View Commits] button.
+- No component libraries are used in this project.
+- [Moment](https://momentjs.com/) is used for some of the date functionality.
+- I used some icons from [react-icons](https://react-icons.github.io/react-icons) for random areas of the application.
+For example, in the Navbar component.
+- The application is mobile friendly.